charlenetolentino/mattsnotes/401-main/reading401-06.md

 Questions:

-1. Explain what a “Singleton” is (in Computer Science terms)
+1. Explain Who a “Singleton” is (in Computer Science terms)

 - its a design pattern that restricts the instants of a class to a single instance.